The Gland Nut

 Holding the flywheel in place while removing the gland nut -

 Also note the position of the flywheel as you take it off (a dab of white out or similar on the top side of it for example) so it goes on to the four retaining dowels the same way when reassembled -- this keeps the crankshaft/clutch plate in the same balance.
-Good idea for the clutch retaining plate too.
+Its a good idea for the clutch pressure plate assembly too.
 It is probably in reasonable balance anyway, but this ensures the balance won’t change when you reassemble everything.
 The best engine balance is always done with the flywheel and clutch assembled on the bare crankshaft.
 So it’s just a precaution really.

 Position the "buddy bar" so that the end of it is pressed against the ground (preferably concrete) as you apply the necessary force to remove the gland nut (this will be to the left as you are looking at the flywheel).
 Using a 36mm socket, 3/4" swing handle, and a 4-ft length of galvanized pipe (for a "cheater") remove the gland nut from the center of the flywheel.